 Trade association Is your position on climate change consistent with theirs?
 Please explain the trade association's position How have you, or are you attempting to, influence the position?
 Property Council of Australia Consistent Promoting smart policies to improve energy efficiency and incentivise best practice development and community creation.
-We support the Property Council's position on climate change, their focus on eco-efficiency and the need to establish an Adaptation Policy Framework.
+We support the PCA's position on climate change, their focus on eco-efficiency and the need to establish an Adaptation Policy Framework.
 We provide case studies to provide support for their submissions.
-Our Managing Director and CEO is the President of the Property Council of Australia and we are on the National Sustainability Roundtable which promotes innovative climate change action and make recommendations on effective government climate change policy for the property sector.
-Stockland has also participated with the Property Council in the Australian Sustainability Built Environment Council report which was released in May 2016 which is called "Low Carbon, High Performance" and reviews the global Paris 2015 commitments in an Australian context, and the pathway to reduced emissions.
-Green Building Council of Australia Consistent The Green Building Council of Australia (GBCA) is supportive of raising awareness and taking action on climate change adaptation.
+In FY16 our Managing Director and CEO was the President of the Property Council of Australia and our General Manager of Sustainability is currently the Chair of the National Sustainability Roundtable which promotes innovative climate change action and makes recommendations on effective government climate change policy for the property sector.
+We have also worked with the PCA on the Australian Sustainability Built Environment Council report which was released in May 2016 which is called "Low Carbon, High Performance".
+This report reviews the global Paris 2015 commitments in an Australian context, and considers the pathway to reduced emissions.
+Since its release the report has been used to position the property sector's approach to net zero emissions, and is the subject of extensive consultation with all levels of Government.
+Green Building Council of Australia Consistent The Green Building Council of Australia (GBCA) is supportive of raising awareness and taking action on emissions reduction and climate change adaptation.
 We support the GBCA's position on climate change and work in partnership with the GBCA to develop tools and initiatives to promote more efficient and resilient assets and communities across Australia.
 We sit on the Board and on the GBCA Steering Committee to promote innovation, best practice and advocate for a more sustainable built environment through the development and use of voluntary rating tools to meet policy objectives and access government incentives.
-Stockland is participating in the GBCA's efforts to expand the national carbon offset standard for buildings, precincts and cities.
-Green Cross Australia Consistent Green Cross Australia empowers a resilient Australia and addresses the interface between environmental and humanitarian stresses.
-They offer environmental education and cultivate community resilience to the impacts of climate change, while inspiring Australians to embrace sustainable living.
-Green Cross Australia has launched the Business Adaptation Network as a place where best adaptation practice can be shared to mainstream responses and improve Australia's resilience to the impacts of climate change.
-Stockland is a contributor to the Australian Business Adaptation Network.
-With a portfolio of assets and operations in major regional areas around the country, we are increasingly focused on the vulnerability and resilience of buildings in a changing future climate.
-Our involvement in the Business Adaptation network allows us to stay in touch with the latest thinking around adaptation and to share our experiences with like-minded organisations.
+We support the GBCA's efforts to expand the national carbon offset standard for buildings, precincts and cities through the Green Star Steering Committee.
+In FY16 the Green Star Steering Committee approached NCOS to co-create a buildings and communities net zero standard.
+This work was completed in 2016 and has been the subject of public consultation, due for release as a pilot in 2017.